Lauffenburger-Lab/DrugsANNSignaling/README.md

-# Inference of the effects of drugs on cell signaling using machine learning
+# Inferring Off-Target effects of drugs on cellular signaling using Interactome-Based deep learning
 Github repository of the study:
 > Inferring Off-Target effects of drugs on cellular signaling using Interactome-Based deep learning <br>
 > Nikolaos Meimetis<sup>1</sup>, Douglas A. Lauffenburger<sup>1</sup>, Avlant Nilsson<sup>1,2,3*</sup>